Luís Martins (footballer, born June 1992): Chaves

 Martins signed a two-year contract with G.D.
 Chaves in June 2018.
 He scored his only goal for them on 10 February 2019, in a 2–1 league defeat at S.C.
 Braga.

 Sporting KC

 On 1 August 2019, Martins joined Sporting Kansas City until the end of the 2021 season with an option through to 2022.
 He scored his only goal for the club on 4 August 2021, the second in the 4–1 away win over Los Angeles FC.

 Martins was released in November 2021.

 Vancouver Whitecaps

 On 4 May 2022, Martins signed with Vancouver Whitecaps FC also of the Major League Soccer for the remainder of the campaign.
+After winning consecutive Canadian Championship finals in 2022 and 2023, his contract was bought out in September 2024.

 International career

 Martins was picked by Portugal under-20 coach Ilídio Vale for the 2011 FIFA World Cup in Colombia, helping the national team finish second to Brazil.